swayam131/SBS-polymer/README.md

 # SBS-polymer

-The project is to find string and binders switch (SBS) model to check various effects of TAD architectures.
-The repository has lammps input file and data file to create SBS polymer model and the fortran and python scripts to analyse the lammps trajectory files.
+This repository focuses on using the String and Binders Switch (SBS) model to study the effects of Topologically Associating Domain (TAD) architectures.

+Contents

+SBS Polymer Model Creation:

+LAMMPS input and data files for constructing the SBS polymer model.

+Analysis Tools:

+Fortran and Python scripts for analyzing LAMMPS trajectory files, enabling in-depth investigation of TAD architecture effects.